 Welcome to Olympia

-With an economic engine fueled to a great extent by state government, Olympia enjoys the benefits of a stable work force, engaged and educated community, and well-supported school system.
+With an economic engine anchored by state government, Olympia enjoys the benefits of a stable work force, engaged and educated community, and well-supported school system.

-Historic downtown Olympia offers a variety of eclectic shopping and dining experiences, while Olympia's westside is a regional shopping destination at numerous national brand stores and the auto mall.
+Historic Downtown Olympia offers a variety of eclectic shopping and dining experiences, while Olympia's Westside is a regional shopping destination with the Capital Mall and Olympia Auto Mall.

-Mild winters and pleasantly warm summers make the Olympia area an ideal place for outdoor recreation.
-In Olympia, you can "get out of town" without even leaving the city.
-Olympia maintains 40 public parks for your recreation enjoyment.
+Over 40 public parks are available for your recreation enjoyment.
 Public trails lead to saltwater beaches where native tribes once met for potlatches through woods thick with big-leaf maples and towering Douglas firs.
 Salmon return to Budd Inlet each fall and run the ladder under the 5th Avenue Bridge.

 Olympia's strategic geographic location along Interstate 5 at the gateway to the Olympic Peninsula, puts one within two hours or less of regional recreational attractions - from hiking and skiing in the mountains to beachcombing along ocean shores.